filipefilardi/manga-downloader-pdf/README.md

 ## Next Features ##

- * Search manga by name, excluding partially the direct url usage;
+ * Make the downlaod via manga name string 100% functional with no issues;
  * Convert the jpgs to differents formats;